English

 TG-DTA is a hyphenated technology generally referred to as simultaneous thermal analysis (STA), an analytical technique that simultaneously measures thermogravimetry (TG) and differential thermal analysis (DTA).
 Rigaku’s TG-DTA adopts the horizontal differential triple-coil balance that cancels various fluctuations causing TG drift to achieve highly accurate weight change measurements.

 Also, the sample-controlled TG (SCTG) method is equipped as a standard.
 Sample observation TG-DTA can perform measurements while capturing visual images of the sample with a CCD camera.
-Thru these images, we can observe shape changes or color changes in the sample associated with a reaction.
+Through these images, we can observe shape changes or color changes in the sample associated with a reaction.
 These images are helpful in interpreting TG-DTA results.

 Get a Quote